Downtown Ottawa

-Downtown Ottawa is the central area of Ottawa, Ontario, Canada.
-It is sometimes referred to as the Central Business District and contains Ottawa's financial district.
+Downtown Ottawa is a neighbourhood located in the central area of Ottawa, Ontario, Canada.
+It is sometimes referred to as the central business district and contains Ottawa's financial district.
 It is bordered by the Ottawa River to the north, the Rideau Canal to the east, Gloucester Street to the south and Bronson Avenue to the west.
 This area and the residential neighbourhood to the south are also known locally as 'Centretown'.
 The total population of the area is 5,501 (2021 Census).

 Characteristics

 Downtown Ottawa is dominated by government buildings such as Parliament Hill (left) and The Office of the Prime Minister and Privy Council (right).

 Downtown Ottawa is dominated by government buildings, including Parliament Hill and the Supreme Court.
 Most prominent buildings are situated along Wellington, Sparks and Elgin streets.
 Most of the buildings are office towers containing the various government departments.
 While most of Ottawa's high tech industry is based elsewhere it also has a significant presence in the downtown core.
 The downtown also contains a number of apartments, hotels, and condominiums as well as the older single family homes and townhouses along its edges.